conoromahony/soccer_lineup/README.md

    The main Django file for handling URLs for this project.
 It basically includes references to the urls.py for each "application" in the project.

+ - **home**
+   The application that provides the "home" pages for the project.These include the Home page, the FAQs page, and the About page.

+ - **home/admin.py**
+   Registers the models that we want to appear in the Django admin user interface.
+For the "home" application, only the About page and it's Feedback form has any information that we want to store.

+ - **home/apps.py**
+   Specifies the configuration settings for the "home" application.

+ - **home/forms.py**
+   Specifies the forms that appear in web pages in the "home" application.
+That is, the Feedback form on the About page.

+ - **home/models.py**
+   Specifies the data models for the "home" application.
+That is, for the Feedback form on the About page.

+ - **home/urls.py**
+   Indicates how to handle URLs for the "home" application.

+ - **home/views.py**
+   Specifies the logic of the "home" application.
+Each view receives an HTTP request, processes it, and returns a response (using the templates).

+ - **home/templates/**
+   The templates for the HTML pages that are rendered by the "home" application.
+There are five templates:
+   - *about.html* which is for the About page
+   - *base.html* which is a base template file for all other files on the website.
+It includes the meta information as well as the navigation bar for the top of each page on the website.
+   - *faqs.html* which is for the FAQs page
+   - *index.html* which is the Home page for the website
+   - *thanks.html* which is a version of the About page to be displayed after a user provides feedback (via the form).

+ - **lineups**
+   The application that allows users to generate lineups, and also allows them to see previously-generated lineups.

+ - **lineups/admin.py**
+   Registers the "lineups" application models that we want to appear in the Django admin user interface.

+ - **lineups/apps.py**
+   Specifies the configuration settings for the "lineups" application.

+ - **lineups/forms.py**
+   Specifies the forms that appear in web pages in the "lineups" application.

+ - **lineups/models.py**
+   Specifies the data models for the "lineups" application.

+ - **lineups/urls.py**
+   Indicates how to handle URLs for the "lineups" application.

+ - **lineups/views.py**
+   Specifies the logic of the "lineups" application.
+Each view receives an HTTP request, processes it, and returns a response (using the templates).

+ - **lineups/templates/**
+   The templates for the HTML pages that are rendered by the "lineups" application.
+There are three templates:
+   - *list.html* which lists all previously-generated lineups
+   - *new_lineup.html* which allows users to generate a set of lineups for a game
+   - *view_lineup.html* which allows a user to view a set of lineups for a game

  - **team**
    The application that maintains information about a team, including details about games, information about the players on the roster, and so on.